 Let’s talk about rumors!
 No, we’re not talking about the famous Fleetwood Mac album, as that’s spelled Rumours.
 A great album for sure, and definitely worth a listen.
 We’re talking about rumblings around a Brazil Pavilion at Epcot.
 This is no new rumor, as we’ve been tracking it together for some time now.
 The idea of Brazil Pavilion coming to Epcot usually surfaces around D23 Expo (Disney’s bi-annual fan event), with last year many predicting we’d hear an announcement.
 Us included.
 With no event this year, why could it pop up again?
 We’re glad you ask.
-Let’s find our favor marker and see if we can connect the dots!
+Let’s find our favorite marker and see if we can connect the dots!

 Last D23 Expo

 For years, the idea of a Brazil Pavilion at Epcot has enchanted many Disneyphiles.
 To say a Brazil Pavilion at Epcot would be welcome by everyone is an understatement.
 Leading up to last year’s D23 Expo it looked to be a foregone conclusion we’d finally hear Bob Chapek announcement the new project.
 As the event wrapped, and no word of a Brazil Pavilion coming to Epcot, many believed the project was being held due to political conflict within the country.
 But, could it have been something else?
 Could Disney be waiting to make another announcement first?
 Then, announce that there will be a Brazil Pavilion at Epcot.

 Passholder Insights: At the moment, the only presence Brazil has within Epcot’s World Showcase is during the International Food and Wine Festival.
 If you’re there during the festival definitely try the Brazilian cheese bread.
 You’re welcome!